Months, weeks, days, minutes. It felt like another birth. My stomach even clenched with anticipation. I couldn’t wait for you to arrive.

 The Sound of Silence

 So, I slumped on the second step.
 My shoulders sagged in the stained, soft T-shirt.
 I didn’t care about the mosquitoes that flew through the open door.
-Normally, this would bug the heck out of me.
+Usually, this would bug the heck out of me.
 I swatted one who gnawed at my calf.

 As you, Zoe, and dad unpacked the van, I sat there staring.
 Processing.
 Pondering.
 I don’t think I blinked.
 I just wanted to soak it in.